scala-native/scala-native/docs/lib/javalib.md

 Also, you can specify which resources would be embedded in an executable using include or exclude glob pattern.
-By default, scala-native will include all the files in the classpath, and exclude none (there're some exceptions for files such as `.class`, see below).
+By default, scala-native will include all the files in the classpath, and exclude none (there are some exceptions for files such as `.class`, see below).
 By specifying the include patterns, only the files matching the include patterns will be included.
 This can be useful for reducing the size of your executables.